IonesioJunior/Data-Structures/README.md

 ## Language Implementations

 I implemented the same data structures in three different languages(Java,C++ and Python).
-The main objective of this, is explore the different characteristics of each language(pointers in c++,interfaces/abstract classes/polymorphism in Java and the fexibility of python) and fix algorithm idea of each data structure.
+The main objective of this, is explore the different characteristics of each language(pointers in c++,interfaces/abstract classes/polymorphism in Java and the fexibility of python) and learn algorithm idea of each data structure.

 ### Structures